GEP 373 Energy, Technology, and Society, Spring 2022

 - Classroom: Darwin 31

 Signup is online and can be accessed through my website at danielrsoto.com.
-Please meet with me during office hours for any grade checks or other issues that require individual attention.
+Student hours (also called office hours) are your opportunity to meet with me one-on-one for anything that helps your learning.

 When you send email, please put [GEP 373] in your subject line.
 This helps me identify and respond to student emails more quickly.

 A lecture/discussion course designed to assist students in understanding energy as a fundamental measure of organization, structure, and transformation in society.
 Principal topics include: energy history; thermodynamics; energy resources and conversion technologies; global issues and trends; environmental impacts; energy economics, institutions, and politics.
 Elementary quantitative analysis.

 Course-level Learning Objectives